Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - LNS2 becomes in range and receives a message with a higher frame counter.
 It does not know that its not the winning LNS and contacts immediately the Function.
 The Function awards it the winning LNS and LNS1 loses the connection without having a chance to keep it.

+A potential advantage of delaying on the LNS is that we can dynamically (based on how long we took in previous steps) choose the delay amount before contacting the Function, so that we have higher chances of not missing the window.

 ##### Decision